New White House Conference on Aging Website

 read Senate Report on Financial Exploitation

-Will allow a social worker or informal caregiver to be present and give care to a vulnerable elderly person during grand jury proceedings.
+Allows social worker or informal caregiver to be present and give care to vulnerable elderly person during grand jury proceedings.

 NYS Assembly Legislative Package strengthens protections for domestic violence victims

 read Assembly press release with links to proposed legislation

 If signed, will relate to the crime of stalking and unauthorized tracking of an individual with a GPS or other device.

 Signed by Governor on July 23 - Chap.
 184 New!